 Henry Hartsfield Jr.

-(Space Institute 1971), was a NASA astronaut.
+(Space Institute 1971) was a NASA astronaut.
 He made three space flights and was mission commander aboard Discovery in 1984 and Challenger in 1985.
-He is vice president of Raytheon Aerospace Engineering Services.
+He was vice president of Raytheon Aerospace Engineering Services.

 Charles O. “Chad” Holliday